futurice/taxibutton/README.md

 Don't forget to disable the default screensaver from Iceweasel mKiosk add-on!

 ###Install and configure Kannel
 Kannel setup depends a lot on your GSM dongle.
 If you are running to errors while setting up kannel, the problem might be in differences of physical hardware.
+Remember to put all your device-specific data to `kannel.conf`.

 Setup GSM dongle to be detected properly
 ```